wentlei/KinectExtractor/README.md

 This tool only support on Win OS and need FFMPEG installed.

-There is a compiled application in Debug folder you can use.
+There is a compiled application in debug folder you can use.